open/close all folders

 - Jonny Quest

-- Dr. Zin's Robot Spy is a robot composed of giant eye on spider legs.
+- Dr. Zin's Robot Spy is a Spider Tank composed of a giant eye in a ball, set on spider legs.

 - Several more of them appear in the Jonny Quest: The Real Adventures episode "The Robot Spies".